totalspectrum/riscvemu/README.md

 See the Makefiles for examples of how to do this.

 To build, I suggest using the Makefiles in the various subdirectories.
-These produce two binaries, p1.binary and p2.binary, which are the downloadables for Propeller1 and Propeller2 respectively.
-You can use propeller-load or the Propeller Tool to load the p1.binary.
-On P2 I use Dave Hein's loadp2 program.
+These produce three binaries, p1.binary, p2.binary, and p2emu.binary.
+p1.binary is the P1 emulator. p2.binary is the P2 JIT version, and
+p2emu.binary is the P2 emulator version.

-The interface is pretty simple: the params array passed to the start method should contain:
+The interface to start up the emulator is pretty simple: the params array passed to the start method should contain:

 ```
    params[0] = address of command register
    params[1] = base of emulated memory